Deep learning approach for identification of HII regions during reionization in 21-cm observations -- III. image recovery: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Andrei Mesinger and Adrian Liu for their useful discussions and comments.
-The authors also would like the organizers of the Cosmic Dawn at High Latitude Nordita workshop.
+The authors would like to thank Andrei Mesinger and Adrian Liu for their valuable discussions and comments.
+The authors would also like to thank the organizers of the \textit{"Cosmic Dawn at High Latitude"} Nordita workshop program for providing a conducive platform to develop this project further.
 MB acknowledges the financial support from the Swiss National Science Foundation (SNSF) under the Sinergia Astrosignals grant (CRSII5\_193826).
 We acknowledge access to Piz Daint at the Swiss National Supercomputing Centre, Switzerland, under the SKA's share with the project ID sk014.
 This work has been done in partnership with the SKACH consortium through SERI funding.
 Nordita is supported in part by NordForsk.

 The deep learning implementation was possible thanks to the application programming interface of \texttt{Tensorflow} \citep{Tensorflow2015} and \texttt{Keras} \citep{Chollet2017}.
 The algorithms and image processing tools operated on our data were performed with the help of \texttt{NumPy} \citep{numpy2020}, \texttt{SciPy} \citep{scipy2020}, \texttt{scikit-learn} \citep{scikitlearn2011} and \texttt{scikit-image} \citep{scikit2014} packages.
 All figures were created with \texttt{mathplotlib} \citep{Hunter2007}.